flieckster/README-Generator/SampleREADME.md

 <p>&nbsp;<p>

-This project is covered under the Apache license.
+This project is covered under the MIT license.

 <p>&nbsp;<p>